 Grace Soriano's Better Safe Than Sonny began production on August 31, 2019.
 It had its second and final day of filming on September 14, 2019, wrapping just after 1:00AM on September 15, 2019.

 Production for You're It began on November 16, 2019 at The Gingerbread Castle in Hamburg, NJ and wrapped on November 17 in Jersey City, NJ.
 The film was co-produced with Outtake Productions.

-Immediately after wrapping on You're It production began on Best of Fest an Outtake production co-produced with JoeBert Entertainment.
+Immediately after wrapping on You're It production began on Theresa Labreglio's Best of Fest, an Outtake production co-produced with JoeBert Entertainment.
 It wrapped the same day.
-Best of Fest was written and directed by Theresa Labreglio.